lengyuner/lengyuner.github.io/blog/paper reading list/paper reading list.md

 - [Principles of branch dynamics governing shape characteristics of cerebellar Purkinje cell dendrites](https://journals.biologists.com/dev/article/139/18/3442/45247/Principles-of-branch-dynamics-governing-shape)
 Growing dendrites are retracted or stalled by contacts with other dendrites.

+#### morphology data
+[NeuroMorpho.Org](https://neuromorpho.org/) is a centrally curated inventorys of digitally reconstructed neurons and glia

 #### maximum weighted independent set (MWIS)